itsnoa04/notes-blog/publish/KMS.md

+---
+title: KMS
+excerpt: what is KMS
+tags:
+---
 - used for enumerating your displays and setting properties such as their selected resolution ( also known as the [[mode of a display]] )